 The development of new materials goes beyond the limits of lithium-ion technology.
+To recharge a battery first requires production of electricity.

 The use of simulations and quantum mechanics can accelerate the development of the next generation of batteries and also sustainable energy production needed for the success of future electric vehicles.